mammoth-eu/.github/profile/README.md

 :desktop_computer: Install the [MAMMOth-toolkit](https://github.com/mammoth-eu/mammoth-toolkit-releases) in your organization and consult with it about bias analysis and mitigation in created AI models.

+:desktop_computer: Install the toolkit's demonstrator, which is a ligthweight version, from the [mammoth-commons](https://github.com/mammoth-eu/mammoth-commons) repository.

 :page_with_curl: Have new methods for bias analysis and mitigation?
 Easily convert them to toolkit modules with the [mammoth-commons](https://github.com/mammoth-eu/mammoth-commons) library.

+:memo: Get an overview of our core modules integrated in the toolkit and demomnstrator by visiting the MAMMOth [catalogue](https://mammoth-eu.github.io/mammoth-commons/).